Doctor of Physical Therapy Program

 The Doctor of Physical Therapy (DPT) program is a full-time, 115-credit program designed to prepare students for the National Physical Therapy Examination (NPTE) and for successful careers as doctors of physical therapy.
 The program consists of 36 months of didactic and clinical work.
 Students will merge hands-on skills, ethical care, clinical judgment, and critical inquiry to promote optimal functioning of current and future clients throughout their lifespan.
 The clinical phase offers four 8- to 10-week full-time rotations.

-Recent research from the Bureau of Labor and Statistics for physical therapists shows that the nationwide median compensation is $84,020.
-The number of open jobs in the field for 2014 was 210,900, and the job growth outlook for 2014-2024 was expected to be 34 percent (much faster than average).
+Recent research from the Bureau of Labor and Statistics for physical therapists shows that the nationwide median compensation is $91,010.
+The number of open jobs in the field for 2020 was 258,200, and the job growth outlook for 2019-2029 is 18% (much faster than average).

 The Marist DPT Program is committed to creating the next generation of physical therapists by offering the highest standard of excellence in physical therapy education.
 Graduates will be prepared to merge hands-on skills, ethical care, clinical judgment and critical inquiry to promote optimal functioning of current and future clients throughout their lifespan.
 The DPT program will instill the importance of providing advocacy and service to the profession, as well as to local and global communities.